 - (i) The Company shall have a well laid down environment policy duly approved by Board of Directors.
 The environment policy should prescribe for standard operating procedures to have proper checks and balances and to bring into focus any infringements/deviation/violation of the environmental or forest norms/conditions.
-Also, the company shall have a defined system of reporting of non-compliances/violations of environmental norms to the Board of Directors and/or shareholders/stakeholders. - (ii) The hierarchical system or Administrative Order of the company to deal with environmental issues and for ensuring compliance with the environmental clearance conditions should be displayed on website of the Company. - (iii) A separate environmental management cell both at the project and company headquarter level, with suitable qualified personnel shall be set-up under the control of a Senior Executive, who will report directly to the Head of the Organization. - (iv) Action plan for implementing EMP and environmental conditions shall be prepared and shall be duly approved by competent authority.
+Also, the company shall have a defined system of reporting of non-compliances/violations of environmental norms to the Board of Directors and/or shareholders/stakeholders. - (ii) The project proponent shall comply with the provisions contained in this Ministry's OM dated 1st May, 2018, as applicable, regarding Corporate Environment Responsibility. - (iii) The hierarchical system or Administrative Order of the company to deal with environmental issues and for ensuring compliance with the environmental clearance conditions should be displayed on website of the Company. - (iv) A separate environmental management cell both at the project and company headquarter level, with suitable qualified personnel shall be set-up under the control of a Senior Executive, who will report directly to the Head of the Organization. - (v) Action plan for implementing EMP and environmental conditions shall be prepared and shall be duly approved by competent authority.
 The year wise funds earmarked for environmental protection measures shall be kept in separate account and not to be diverted for any other purpose.
-Year wise progress of implementation of action plan shall be reported to the Ministry/Regional Office along with the Six Monthly Compliance Report. - (v) Self environmental audit shall be conducted annually.
+Year wise progress of implementation of action plan shall be reported to the Ministry/Regional Office along with the Six Monthly Compliance Report. - (vi) Self environmental audit shall be conducted annually.
 Every three years third party environmental audit shall be carried out.